 Total column water vapour (TCWV) in the atmosphere is indirectly measurable using water vapour absorption bands, where heightened levels of water vapour result in significantly reduced signal within absorption bands compared to other wavelengths.
 Figure \ref{fig:frostssi} highlights two of such bands for water, at 940 and 1130 nm.
-A strong absorption band is captured by the 940 nm channel of FROST, which in theory means we are able to detect changes in atmospheric moisture when comparing the 940 nm signal to a reference channel outside the absorption band.
+A strong absorption band is captured by the 940 nm channel of FROST, which in theory means we are able to detect changes in atmospheric moisture when comparing the 940 nm signal to a reference band outside the absorption band.
 Choosing a reference channel is limited by some sensor design and performance limitations.
-The cosine response varies between the three subgroups, such that changes in the ratio between two channels (e.g. 940 vs. 860 nm) are partially a result of instrument imperfections (see also Section \ref{sec:methodradiom}) rather than changes in absorption strength.
-The choice of suitable channels is further limited by cross-talk at the shorter wavelengths of the subsensor with 940 nm, making the 900 and 940 nm channels the best options, despite 900 nm also partially being in a (weak) absorption band.
-Figure \ref{fig:wva_example} illustrates the signal of 900 and 940 nm, where early in the day the ratio under clear-sky conditions is lower (more absorption) than noon due to the longer path length of irradiance.
-Shading from (semi-transparent) cumuli also give distinct absorption signals, though seemingly only for the most optically thick cumulus passages in this example.
-This might be due to the change in diffuse/direct partitioning, but any stronger statement requires a more careful analysis.
-But this highlights why only clear-sky conditions are suitable for estimating TCWV, as we currently can not separate the effect of liquid water (or ice) from that of water vapour.
-One more limitation is the signal strength for the individual bands being low, even at high solar elevation angles.
-For a clear signal we therefore take a moving average of 120 seconds or more, thereby effectively reduce the temporal resolution.
-In a new version of FROST, the cross-talk and weak signal issues have been addressed \citep{heusinkveld_new_2022}.
+The cosine response varies between the three subgroups, such that changes in the ratio between two channels (e.g. 940 vs. 860 nm) are partially a result of instrument imperfections (see also Section \ref{sec:frosterror}) rather than changes in absorption strength.
+The choice of suitable channels is further limited by crosstalk at the shorter wavelengths of the subsensor with 940 nm, making the 900 and 940 nm channels the best options, despite 900 nm also partially being in a (weak) absorption band.
+Figure \ref{fig:wva_example} illustrates the signal at 900 and 940 nm, where early in the day the ratio under clear-sky conditions is lower (more absorption) than noon due to the longer path length of irradiance.
+Shading from (semi-transparent) cumuli also gives distinct absorption signals, though seemingly only for the most optically thick cumulus passages in this example.
+This might be due to the change in diffuse/direct partitioning, with a longer path length and thus absorption of diffuse irradiance, but any stronger statement requires a more careful analysis.
+But this underlines why only clear-sky conditions are suitable for estimating TCWV, as we currently can not separate the effect of liquid water (or ice) from that of water vapour.
+One more limitation is the signal strength for the individual bands being low compared to the signal of water vapour variations, even at high solar elevation angles.
+For a clear signal we therefore take a moving average of 120 seconds or more, thereby effectively reducing the temporal resolution.
+In a new version of FROST, the crosstalk and weak signal issues have been addressed \citep{heusinkveld_new_2023}.